dwstein/2022-docker/README.md

 ### rag3 - Containerized LLM for Python

+### Current Issues
+- conversation id issues
+- issue seems to be with this fuction get_or_create_conversation in endpoints
+- the idea is to have a consistent conversation id.

 ## Project Description

 Create an application that uses LLMs to read my documents and researches them.
 I want the system to be private so I’m comfortable sharing my personal information like legal documents, bank statements…etc.  I also want to choose different models, including the latest LLMs and embedding models to have the best possible experience.